Officer Responsibilities and Job Descriptions

 - Ensure that SIAM Activity Group is represented at SIAM Annual Meeting in years where there is no SIAM Activity Group conference

-- Ensure that at least once every five years either a track of at least six minisymposia is organized at the SIAM Annual Meeting or the activity group meeting is held jointly with the annual meeting.
+- Ensure that at least once every seven years either a track of at least six minisymposia is organized at the SIAM Annual Meeting or the activity group meeting is held jointly with the annual meeting.
 The Vice President for Programs and the Vice President at Large will coordinate the scheduling with the SIAM Activity Group Chair.

 - Develop and oversee programs that will best achieve goals of the SIAM Activity Group, as written in the founding Rules of Procedure.
 (Web Portal, collaborative programs with other entities, etc.)